ffund/tcp-ip-essentials/online-faq.md

 <iframe width="480" height="270" src="https://www.youtube.com/embed/TOHCkI12mh0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A regrade request should be submitted within 3 days of the grade release.
+A regrade request should be submitted within **3 days** of the grade release.

+### How is the overall lab grade computed?
+Are any lab grades dropped?

+There are a total of 12 lab assignments, each worth 10 points.
+Your overall lab grade will be computed out of 100 points as follows:

+Sum of 9 highest lab grades + (1/2) 3rd-lowest lab grade + (1/4) 2nd-lowest lab grade + (1/4) lowest lab grade - (1/2) excess lateness hours (beyond 48 "free" hours)

 ## Other important policies